asotolongo/msmov/demo/README.md

 This demo is to test the msmov module to migrate from MSSQL to PostgreSQL, using the demo database named: sakila

-the version of database origin and target in this demo
+the version of database origin and target in this demo:

-MSSQL: 2019
+* MSSQL: 2019
-PostgreSQL: 15
+* PostgreSQL: 15

 * Initialize the docker-compose  lab
 ```